definition | author | proof of life:

 lying in the woodland and meadow, flooded

-to cleanse or drown [to be, or not to be]
+to cleanse or drown [to live, or not to live]

 in the name of the Moon